no-time/Local-CSPRNG-Entropy-Extractor/README.md

 Cryptographically secure pseudo-random number generators (CSPRNGs) are a foundational requirement for modern data security, yet standard system-level PRNG libraries frequently lack the mathematical rigor required for high-assurance environments.
 This repository details the architecture, mathematical provability, and empirical validation of a local, hardware-seeded entropy pump.

-By capturing human-interface kinematics and microscopic CPU execution jitter as raw physical noise, conditioning that data through a SHA256 cryptographic hash function, and chaining the resulting state, the system acts as a localized entropy extractor achieving the theoretical mathematical limit for 8-bit architecture (7.999968 bits per byte).
+By capturing human-interface kinematics and microscopic CPU execution jitter as raw physical noise, conditioning that data through a SHA-256 cryptographic hash function, and chaining the resulting state, the system acts as a localized entropy extractor achieving the theoretical mathematical limit for 8-bit architecture (7.999968 bits per byte).

+Furthermore, this architecture maps the entropy extractor into a deterministically recoverable Stream Cipher operating in Counter Mode (CTR), proven to resist chosen-plaintext pattern attacks under zero-interaction states.

 ---